RU EN

 • At the interview, the officer assesses your «ties to your home country» and your intention to return.

-New rules for 2025: you can submit an F-1 application no earlier than 365 days before the start of your studies.
-But you may still enter the USA no earlier than 30 days before the programme start date stated on your I-20.
+New rules for 2025: you may submit an F-1 application no earlier than 365 days before the start of your studies, but you can still enter the USA no earlier than 30 days before the programme start date stated on your I-20.

-This question concerns almost everyone.
-Options exist, but with clear limits.
+This is a question for almost everyone.
+There are options, but with clear limits.

-Allowed in the first year: Work only on campus — the library, the cafeteria, administrative jobs.
-During studies — no more than 20 hours a week.
-During holidays — full days.
+Allowed in the first year: work on campus only — the library, the cafeteria, administrative roles.
+During term — no more than 20 hours a week.
+During the holidays — full days.
 A good way to earn pocket money and settle into student life.

-Allowed after the first year: A paid internship in your field (Curricular Practical Training — CPT).
-An important nuance: if you work 12 months of full-time CPT, you automatically lose your right to OPT after graduation.
-So plan internships wisely, choosing part-time work where possible.
+Allowed after the first year: a paid internship in your field (Curricular Practical Training — CPT).
+One important point: work 12 months of full-time CPT and you automatically lose your right to OPT after graduation.
+So plan internships wisely, choosing part-time work where you can.

-Allowed after graduation: A work authorisation in your field for up to 12 months (Optional Practical Training — OPT); you need USCIS approval.
-And for graduates in STEM fields (science, technology, engineering, mathematics) — a further 24-month extension, that is, up to three years of work in the USA.
+Allowed after graduation: work authorisation in your field for up to 12 months (Optional Practical Training — OPT), which requires USCIS approval.
+For graduates in STEM fields (science, technology, engineering, mathematics) there is a further 24-month extension — that is, up to three years of work in the USA.

 Maintaining status and the restrictions

-You are required to maintain a full course load every semester.
+You must keep a full course load every term.
 You can reduce it only with the permission of the university’s international office (DSO) and for valid reasons (illness, academic difficulties in the first year).
-When you change address or name — notify the DSO within 10 days.
+If you change address or name, notify the DSO within 10 days.
 Breaking the rules risks the cancellation of your visa and deportation.

-After completing your studies (or the end of OPT) you have 60 days (a grace period) to:
+After completing your studies (or once OPT ends) you have 60 days — a grace period — to:

 • leave the USA,